Curator’s Cut: An Inside Look at DC’s Suffrage Exhibits

 Live: Wednesday, May 27, 2020.
 7:00-8:00pm eastern time

-Live webinar with our partners at the Women’s Suffrage Centennial Commission with special introductions by Senator Barbara Mikulski and Martha Jones, Berk’s 2020 Co-President.
+This webinar was created with our partners at the Women’s Suffrage Centennial Commission, with special introductions by Senator Barbara Mikulski and Martha Jones, Berkshire Conference of Women Historians 2020 Co-President.

 Dr. Kate Clarke Lemay, curator, “Votes for Women: A Portrait of Persistence,” National Portrait Gallery online resources

 - Smithsonian/National Portrait Gallery exhibition homepage with an overview of the exhibit, exhibition catalog and a link to selections from the exhibition on the Google Arts and Culture website.

 - “Votes for Women: A Portrait of Persistence“: two 30-minute, curator led guided tours of the exhibit from C-Span’s American Artifacts/American History TV with full text transcript and related videos/ (brief excerpt below)

 Corinne Porter, curator, “Rightfully Hers: American Women and the Vote”

 - National Archives exhibition homepage includes 7 online exhibits, a 2-minute video about the exhibit, related resources and information about the Traveling Exhibit.